uk-gov-mirror/ministryofjustice.hmpps-delius-api/doc/architecture/decisions/0006-authenticate-using-oauth2-client-credentials-grant.md

 Within the HMPPS application environment we are able to use HMPPS-Auth as a OAuth2 provider.
-Using HMPPS-Auth we have the ability to identify a user using Delius as an Identity Provider, which enables passing the authenticated username as a custom claim in the access token if required.
-For users with Delius accounts this would enable us to apply fine-grained access control based on the user.
-There are a number of reasons why this is not a viable strategy, primarily that not all of our user base has an nDelius account.
-In fact, many end-users of the services that will rely on the Delius API are external to the MoJ organisation entirely.
+Using HMPPS-Auth we have the ability to identify a user using Delius as an Identity Provider, with the authenticated user details passed in the user\_name and user\_id fields of the access token.
+For users with Delius accounts this enables us to apply fine-grained access control based on the user.
+There are a number of reasons, however, why this is not a viable strategy, primarily that our user base do not all have nDelius accounts.
+In fact, many end-users of the services that will rely on the Delius API are external to the MoJ organisation.
 In cases where users do have an nDelius account they may also have a NOMIS account and we cannot guarantee that they will use the nDelius identity when authenticating with a particular service.